nosferalatu/nosferalatu.github.io.source/content/DerivativeAndLogarithmOfTransforms.md

 ### The exponential map and logarithm map

-The exponential is defined as the infinite series
+The exponential map is defined as the infinite series

 $$e^{A t} = I + A t + \frac{1}{2}(A t)^2 + \frac{1}{3!}(A t)^3 + ... = \sum_{i=0}^{\infty} \frac{(At)^i}{i!}$$

-We first learn about that definition in calculus where it's defined on real numbers.
-However, the exponential infinite series can be applied to other mathematical objects, such as complex numbers, quaternions, and matrices.
-More generally, it can be used with anything that can multiply with itself.

-For example, square matrices can be multiplied together, and using the above formula you can find the [matrix exponential](https://en.wikipedia.org/wiki/Matrix_exponential).
-Another example is quaternions, which can be multiplied together, and you can find the [quaternion exponential](https://en.wikipedia.org/wiki/Quaternion#Functions_of_a_quaternion_variable).
-A counter example is a vector, which cannot multiply by itself and has no exponential function.
+and can be used to find the exponential of real numbers, complex numbers, quaternions, matrices, and more.
+For example, when square matrices are plugged in to the series, the result is called the [matrix exponential](https://en.wikipedia.org/wiki/Matrix_exponential).

 Similarly, the logarithm is defined as the infinite series

 $$log(A) = \sum_{i=1}^{\infty} (-1)^{i+1} \frac{(A - I)^i}{i}$$

-And we can find the logarithm of not just real numbers, but also complex numbers, quaternions, and matrices.

 If you want to know more, search for the exponential map and logarithm map.
-These are used in Lie group theory.
+You'll find that these are important concepts in Lie group theory.
 The exponential map and logarithm map are inverses of each other.
-In Lie theory, the exponential map maps a tangent vector at a point p to a point on the manifold; and the logarithm map does the opposite-- it maps a point on the manifold back to the tangent vector at p.
-The logarithm map maps elements in the Lie group to the Lie algebra (the tangent space of the group), and the exponential map maps elements in the Lie algebra to the Lie group.
+In Lie theory, the exponential map maps a tangent vector at a point p to a point on the manifold.
+The logarithm map does the opposite, mapping a point on the manifold back to the tangent vector at p.

 When reading about Lie groups, you'll come across many different kinds of groups.
 There are only a few groups that are related to transforms, though. **SO(3)** is a 3D rotation matrix, **SU(2)** is a quaternion, **SE(3)** is a 3D rigid body transform (rotation and translation), **SIM(3)** is rotation, translation, and (positive) uniform scale, and **GL(n)** is an nxn matrix.

-At this point, you might be wondering how to practically compute the exponential and logarithm map for a matrix or other object.
-There are several options:
+There are several options for how to practically compute the exponential and logarithm map for a matrix or other object:

 1) Use a math library like Eigen or Armadillo.
 These have functions to compute the matrix exponential and matrix logarithm.